 5G phones: discover the best

 5G will have an impact on almost every area of our business and personal lives and is set to be the way most of us connect to the internet over the next few years.
 There are many parts to the 5G story, with a potential 10-20 fold increase in download speeds, how, where, and when we consume and access data will be revolutionised by 5G.

 In this regularly updated post, we've brought together all of our best 5G features to provide an extensive overview of 5G.

 And with latencies dropping from 50 milliseconds for 4G to just one millisecond via a 5G connection, we will essentially have real-time mobile connectivity.
 Increases in speed, and this massive drop in latency, will lead to transformative change within mobile gaming, retail, communications, and beyond.

-We compare the two network technologies in this feature - if you're unsure of the benefit of 5G, this is the one for you.
-While 5G technology is in some ways just a turbo-powered 4G service, there are some significant hardware and software differences in the 5G network compared with that of 4G.
+It's a simple premise, but here we compare the last generation against 5G.
+If you're unsure of the benefit of 5G as opposed to existing 4G networks, then this is an article you need to read!
+While 5G technology is in many ways a turbo-powered 4G service, there are some significant hardware and software differences with 5G compared with that of 4G.

-5G technology - promising high speeds, lower latency, and the activation of the Internet of Things (IoT) - is still hugely controversial.
-Citizen groups and some scientists argue that radio frequency (RF) energy exposure - particularly the high frequency part of the spectrum used by 5G – is dangerous to people and the environment.
+Citizen groups and some scientists argue that radio frequency (RF) energy exposure - particularly the high-frequency part of the spectrum used by 5G – is dangerous to people and the environment.